I’m still trying to explore and understand the Maltese economy better.

 I wrote about it here.

 Well, I am still looking and gradually becoming more desperate as the days pass into weeks and there is very little on the market.
-I have seen a couple of nice places in Tigne Point in Sliema, shown to me by the staff of Exclusive, but I think they will be out of my price range.
+I have seen a couple of nice places in Tigne Point in Sliema, but I think they will be out of my price range.
 As lovely as they are, 3,500 euros per month does seem a little pricey to me, even though my budget is up to 2,500 per month.

 That said, the Tigne Point development really does seem very nice to me.
 With the cafes, restaurants, shopping mall, views and parking, it does seem to have it all.
 Of course, being located a few hundred metres away from the main parts of Sliema helps too.